In this blog, we are going to discuss the marketing mix of Sony, covering all its strategies. Let’s start by understanding the company first.

 They also invest a large amount in R&D activities, which helps the company create innovative products that are relatable and compatible with the new technology.

 The company has an intensive process to deal with each element, they have recently worked on their customer service department to improve communication.
-They have a huge global network of local distributors to reach their product to every customer and supplier, which are given quality standards that are to maintain.
+They have a huge global network of local distributors to reach their product to every customer and supplier, which are given quality standards that are to be maintained.

 6. People Strategy of Sony